The 10 Essentials for Hiking and Backpacking

 Sunscreen is essential for all hikes.
 It should be unscented so as not to attract bears.
 Badger 50 Sunscreen is unscented and comes in a backpack-friendly container.

 I recommend a long-sleeved shirt and long pants, even on hot days.
 You can wear a light, moisture-wicking, long-sleeved sun shirt and thin, breathable synthetic hiking pants.
 Pants and long-sleeved shirts also protect you from poison ivy, nettles, and mosquitoes.
-You can treat them with Permethrin to protect against ticks.
+You can treat them with permethrin to protect against ticks.

 You can buy a commercial pre-made first aid kit, but you might already have some supplies at home.
 You can pack them in a large, thick Ziplock freezer bag.